Published: Aug 07, 2008

 Galleries are very important to user success, yet we are only now beginning to understand what they need to work well.
 Designing to eliminate pogosticking is still a new concept for many folks and that is reflected in many of the designs we see today.
 Understanding how order and layout of the links affect the user's behavior is critical.
 As time goes on, we suspect we'll see many novel design approaches that help users choose where to go next, all with greater and greater success.

-On August 14, 2008, Jared will be repeating a popular UIE Virtual Seminar - Galleries: The Hardest Working Pages on Your Site.
+Check out Jared's popular UIE Virtual Seminar, Galleries: The Hardest Working Pages on Your Site.
 Jared has updated this popular seminar with new examples and findings from our latest research.
 It's something you don't want to miss.
 Click here for more details.

 Have you done something special with your gallery pages?
 How have users responded?
 We'd love to hear what you've been doing.
 Leave a comment on the UIE Brain Sparks Blog